-Cleaning your bike isn’t all about looks – it could actually save you money in the long run!
+Cleaning your bike's frame and components is an important part of basic maintenance – taking good care of your bike will save you money in the long run!
 Even if you’re only riding on the road in dry conditions, your drivetrain (consisting of your chain, gears, and derailleur) attracts dirt and grime.
-A dirty drivetrain will wear out more quickly than a clean, well-lubed drivetrain and it isn’t cheap to replace!
+A dirty drivetrain will wear out more quickly than a clean, well-lubricated drivetrain and it isn’t cheap to replace!
 It’s a good idea to degrease and re-lube your drivetrain every couple of weeks.

 Pro Tip: Always dry your bike thoroughly, whether you’ve just washed it, or you got caught in the rain.
 If your bike stays wet, it can cause rust which leads to noises, shifting problems, seized bolts, and other issues.

-4. If you have disc brakes, avoid contaminating the rotor or pads!
+4. If you have disc brakes, avoid contaminating the rotors or pads

 Sometimes your brake pads can become contaminated, which causes them to not work as well and make a horrible noise!
 Substances that can cause contamination are: lubes and grease, some cleaning products (it’s fine to use dish soap on your brakes), road grime (it’s a good idea to rinse your brakes after traveling on the highway if your bike’s on a rack behind your car), even your fingers contain oils which can contaminate your pads!

-Whether you ride your bike on the road, bike path, or trail, for commuting, fitness, or fun – at some point, you’re bound to get a flat tire.
+Whether you ride on roads, bike paths, or trails, for commuting, fitness, or fun – at some point, you’re bound to get a flat tire.
 We’ve all been that person who either hasn’t had the tools or the knowledge to fix a flat, resorting to pushing our bikes out of the woods or calling a friend or cab to pick us up on the side of the road.
 But that doesn’t have to be you!
-All you need is some simple supplies (a multi-tool to remove your wheel if you don’t have a quick release, some tire levers, a tube, and a pump or CO2) and a little know-how.
+All you need is some simple bike service gear (a multi-tool to remove your wheel if you don’t have a quick release, some tire levers, a tube, and a pump or CO2) and a little know-how.

-Just like anything, bike maintenance takes practice and is a constant learning process.
+Just like anything, bike maintenance takes practice and is a constant learning process - especially as bike technology changes and you try new kinds of riding.
 Under normal circumstances, many bike shops will occasionally offer bike maintenance classes.
 This is a great opportunity to learn more about your bike, get your bike maintenance questions answered from qualified professionals, and meet other cyclists in your area!
-If no in-person classes are available, keep an eye out on social media for live events like THIS ONE from Liv athlete Ayesha McGowan.
+If no in-person classes are available, keep an eye out on social media for live events like this one from Liv athlete Ayesha McGowan.
 You can also find our full catalog of bike maintenance videos and articles HERE.